 The use of laser marking and laser engraving is in demand, mainly as a result of government requirements that call for readable product and part identification.
-Note as well that the power of the laser beam has been discovered by the community-at-large to help create traditional artisan effects on a broad scale.
-Is there a difference between laser marking and laser engraving?
-The answer is yes and it is an important difference.
-Laser marking is the more generic term, which covers many different techniques, one of which is laser engraving.
-Engraving will require the use of a technology using inks or bit heads and alter the surface of the item.
-Excellent of course for permanent marking of parts or for applying a registered trademark or logo to products.
-Laser marking uses of a low powered beam causing material under the surface to oxidize, or turn black.
+Laser marking uses a focused beam causing the material under the surface to oxidize, or turn black.
 The result is a high contrast image that is permanent and resistant to wear.
-It is also known as laser dark marking.
 This process is used to apply a variety of information, including serial numbers or product codes.
 It does not corrupt the material’s surface, it cannot be washed off and is not susceptible to abrasion.
-Every design can be reproduced at the same high quality and lasers provide the level of detail you cannot get with old-fashioned printing or writing.
+Every design can be reproduced at the same high quality and lasers provide the level of detail you cannot get with printing.

-Laser marking systems use a low-powered beam and are self-contained, and are comprised of a laser, power supply, controller, protective covering and software for a computer that will run it.
-Since there are several types of lasers, researching the system you need is critical.
-Laser marking results are impressive when you appreciate that the data presented via a laser marking technique can contain approximately 100 times the amount of information on the grocery store UPC bar codes—while taking about 75% less space.
-Some parts or materials cannot tolerate the engraving method thus laser marking offers the perfect solution for marking items that cannot have any grooves or holes.
-This is particularly critical when used for marking medical devices, where any indentations might tend to breed bacteria.
+Laser marking systems are self-contained, and are comprised of a laser, power supply, controller and software.
+Fiber lasers are by far the most flexible being able to mark and engrave a variety of materials.
+Some parts or materials cannot tolerate mechanical engraving thus laser marking offers the perfect non-contact solution.
+This is particularly critical when used for marking medical devices, where any indentations are undesirable.
 For that reason, the FDA must approve the marking method used by the medical industry in the manufacture of instruments or implantable devices.
 Laser marking is normally performed on metals but also used on plastics.